AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 9.md

 ---
+aliases :
+- Acts of the Apostles 9
+- Actes 9
-aliases : Ac 9
+- Ac 9
+- Acts of the Apostles 9
 tags : Bible/Ac/9
 ---

-# Chapitre 9
+# Acts of the Apostles 9

 ###### 1
 Saulus autem, adhuc spirans minarum et caedis in discipulos Domini, accessit ad principem sacerdotum